 There were doubts about Stradivarius staying the Gold Cup trip going into the 2018 edition but those doubts were quickly extinguished despite the improving stayer racing quite keenly off the steady early fractions.

 Dettori must have had doubts about whether there was enough in the locker for the business end of the race but Stradivarius silenced the doubters by knuckling down to hold off Vazirabad in a pulsating renewal of Ascot’s blue riband summer contest.

 Dettori and Stradivarius formed a formidable alliance, one that went on to plunder three Gold Cups and almost £3m in prize money.

-Frankie Dettori enjoyed some amazing days with the Enable but my personal favourite, despite having backed the runner-up on the day, was her Breeders’ Cup Turf success in 2018.
+Frankie Dettori enjoyed some amazing days with the Enable but my personal favourite, despite having backed the runner-up on the day.

 Dettori clearly had a plan on the day and was happy to chart a wide course even though he knew that he would be forfeiting ground around the Churchill Downs turns.
 Out of any trouble on the inside, Dettori eased his mount into prime position around the home turn before getting every ounce out of the mare in the dual with Magical, who ran a scorcher in defeat.

 The front two pulled nine lengths clear of their nearest rival that day, highlighting the gulf in class between the pick of the European middle-distance horses and their US counterparts.